bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js185">185.
 Hangman Game</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program simulates a text-based Hangman game.
-The player tries to guess a word by suggesting letters, and the program displays the progress and remaining attempts.
+<p>This program simulates a text-based Hangman game.
+The player tries to guess a word by
+suggesting letters, and the program displays the progress and remaining attempts.</p>
 <pre>
 function hangmanGame() {
 const words = &lbrack;"javascript", "hangman", "programming", "developer", "challenge"&rbrack;;